 If the vendor’s system integrates with your content repositories you will be able to automatically sync that content into the CMS.
-Otherwise, you would have to download all of you sales content from each repository and manually upload each document into the CMS.
-Common repositories most platforms integrate with include Dropbox, Box, GoogleDrive, SharePoint and Adobe Experience Manager.
+Otherwise, you would have to download all of your sales content from each repository and manually upload each document into the CMS.
+Common repositories most platforms integrate with include Dropbox, Box, GoogleDrive, SharePoint, and Adobe Experience Manager.

 Does your CMS Integrate with CRM and/or Email?